 The onboard TASER CEWS memory will be downloaded through the data port by a supervisor and saved with the related incident report.
 The Sheriff's Office Use of Force Policy will be followed.
 Photographs of probe sites should be taken after the incarcerated person is evaluated by a qualified health care professional, The expended cartridge along with both probes and wire should be submitted into evidence for future reference by a member.
 The cartridge serial number should be noted and documented on the evidence paperwork.
-The evidence packaging should be marked "biohazard" if the probes penetrated the inmate's skin.
+The evidence packaging should be marked "biohazard" if the probes penetrated the incarcerated person's skin.

-The member should include the following in the arrest/crime report:
+The member should include the following in the report:

-- (a) Identification of all personnel firing TASER CEWS. - (b) Identification of all witnesses. - (c) Serial number of the cartridge. - (d) Medical care provided to the inmate. - (e) Observations of the inmate's physical and physiological actions. - (f) Any known or suspected drug use, intoxication or other medical problems.
+- (a) Identification of all personnel firing TASER CEWS. - (b) Identification of all witnesses. - (c) Serial number of the cartridge. - (d) Medical care provided to the incarcerated person. - (e) Observations of the inmate's physical and physiological actions. - (f) Any known or suspected drug use, intoxication or other medical problems. - (g) Whether any warning, display, laser or arc deterred a subject and gained compliance. - (h) Location of probe impact. - (i) Location of contact in drive-stun mode (if applicable). - (j) Whether the subject sustained any injuries.